FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/readonly.md

 [related-parameter-start name = 'readonly'; type = 'boolean'; related-parameter-end]

-Commenting can be locked so new comments or votes can be made by setting the readonly flag to true.
+Commenting can be locked so no new comments or votes can be left by setting the readonly flag to true.

 Comments will also be unable to be edited or deleted.